Gary Klein on the Elements of Intention

 3. The sequence of steps in the plan.

-4. The rational for the plan.
+4. The rationale for the plan.

 5. The key decisions that may have to be made.

-6. Antigoals (unwanted outcomes).
+6. Anti-goals (unwanted outcomes).

 7. Constraints and other considerations.